manelpuig/rUBot_tutorial_ws/Documentation/3_ROS_Turtlesim.md

 ![](./Images/1_turtlesim_launch1.png)
 ![](./Images/1_turtlesim_go2point2.png)

+### **Proposed Exercise 1: Move move during time interval with turtlesim**
+Modify the "move_distance_params.py" ROS node to:
+- Move with a generic twist vector
+- during a time interval

-## **Proposed Exercise: Go to Target position and orientation**
+### **Proposed Exercise 2: Go to Target position and orientation**

 The objective is to reach the desired position with the proper orientation also.

+Modify the "go2point.py" ROS node to:
-We will create a new python script to reach first the position and later the orientation
+- reach first the position
+- and later the orientation